List of The Umbrella Academy characters: Perseus X

 John Perseus X is the young, spoiled heir to the Perseus Corporation.
 He returns to buy out all outstanding shares of the company, and name himself CEO and chairman of the board, and immediately orders a drastic change in focus of the company, planning to create his own Televator to break his father out of the Hotel Oblivion, Hargreeves' interdimensional prison for supervillains.
 He eventually manages to break in with the help of Hotel escapee Obscuro, only to find his father dead, with his talking atomic robot head, Medusa still active.
 Medusa convinces Perseus to lead a mass jailbreak of all the supervillains from the hotel, who causes a reign of terror on the city that Medusa convinces Perseus X to fight and be thought of as the city's new true hero.
 Perseus however, soon realizes Medusa is as dangerous as the other villains, and actually influences his father to commit suicide, finally lopping off the hand Medusa has attached itself to and allowing Spaceboy to throw it at a massive Dr. Terminal, who is gorging on the city, which ultimately destroys Medusa and Terminal.

-Perseus X is absent from the television adaptation of the series, though has the possibility to appear in future seasons.
+Perseus X is absent from the television adaptation of the series.

 Grace Hargreeves

 Grace Hargreeves is a robot designed to be the Umbrella Academy's mother.
-She later malfunctions and “dies” after getting a pot of coffee spilled in her by Number Five.
+She later malfunctions and "dies" after getting a pot of coffee spilled in her by Number Five.
 The members of the Umbrella Academy try to fix her but in the end they find her machinery to be much too complicated.

 In the television adaptation, Grace is portrayed by Jordan Claire Robbins.
 She emotionally cares for the children, even when they return as adults after Reginald's death.
 Diego deactivates her out of mercy as she had been malfunctioning badly.
 However, Pogo reactivates her shortly after, but she is destroyed permanently during the destruction of the academy.
 In the second season, a human version of Grace appears in 1963 as Reginald's love interest, implying that the robot was based on her.
 In season three, the robot Grace is the Sparrow Academy's maid in the alternate timeline and comes to worship the kugelblitz as her god.
 When Grace attacks the two teams, Five snaps her neck which deactivates Grace for good.

 St. Zero

 Saint Zero was a world-renowned astronaut and space explorer.
 Spaceboy's childhood hero, he flew eight successful missions in total aboard his ship the Valeur before disappearing while on a mission to Mars.
 In fact, Saint Zero survived, but was hurtled into afterspace and rendered catatonic.

-Saint Zero is absent from the television adaptation of the series, though has the possibility to appear in future seasons.
+Saint Zero is absent from the television adaptation of the series.

 Dr. Zoo

-Dr. Zoo is a doctor associated with Reginald.

-Dr. Zoo is absent from the television adaptation of the series, though has the possibility to appear in future seasons.